-Optional extras: Soft drinks, alcoholic drinks, nitrox fills for enriched air certified divers (USD7), towels (bring your own), snacks, torches, private dive guide (per person to be paid in advance): 2 nights - USD124, 3 nights - USD176, 4 nights - USD228.
+Optional extras: Soft drinks, alcoholic drinks, dive insurance, nitrox fills for enriched air certified divers (USD6), snacks, guided dives (to be paid in advance).
 Unless otherwise stated, all the listed items need to be paid on arrival.

-Single supplement (if you do not want to share accommodation): Various supplements apply.
+Single supplement (if you do not want to share accommodation): This is optional - single travelers may choose to share a cabin (no guarantee of same gender sharing) or pay a supplement for their own cabin.
+Various supplements apply.
 Please check with us.

 Dive clubs and group discounts: Please contact us to enquire about group discounts.